Skip to main content

 • Verification with code

-The templates are made in both text and HTML, as emails are assembled as multi-part messages that can display either type depending on the User's email client and accessibility settings.
+The templates are made in both text and HTML, as emails are assembled as multi-part messages that can display either type depending on the user's email client and accessibility settings.
 You must edit content for both types if you are making changes.

 We have created an example Email Template which we encourage use of.